 To achieve zero emissions, the L2 Regulations lay down criteria for insulation, heating and lighting.
 It’s the last of these where you may be able to exert most control.
 And you can do this by using LED light bulbs.

 For internal lighting, a building must have 55 lumens of light per watt of electricity used.
 If you use LED light bulbs on a 240-volt circuit, you can meet this requirement.
-For example, E14 LED bulbs project 220 lumens of light and use three watts.
+For example, E14 LED light bulbs project 220 lumens of light and use three watts.
 This is the equivalent of 73 lumens per watt.

 If your workplace installs a 12-volt lighting circuit for LED light bulbs, you can improve this still further.
-MR11 LED bulbs consume 1.5 watts of power and give you 150 lumens of light.
+MR11 LED light bulbs consume 1.5 watts of power and give you 150 lumens of light.
 In other words, you can have 100 lumens per watt.

 For display lighting, the L2 Regulations require a minimum efficiency of 15 lumens per watt.
 Again, LED light bulbs exceed this with ease.